fable-compiler/cfworker-hello-world/README.md

 ```

 ### Build and Deploy to Dev

+1. Run `dotnet tool restore`
+2. Run ` dotnet fable watch src --outDir tmp --run wrangler dev`

-To build and deploy the new worker execute `wrangler dev` from repo root.
-This builds and pushes the code to a cloud environment and starts a stub running locally for testing.
+This will run Fable in the watch mode, and `wrangler dev`.
+Fable compiles F# code to JS.
+Wrangler builds and pushes the code to a cloud environment and starts a stub running locally for testing.
 Cloudflare has a blog [explaining](https://blog.cloudflare.com/announcing-wrangler-dev-the-edge-on-localhost/) how this works.

 ### Test the Dev Worker:
 ```